t6x/reaver-wps-fork-t6x/README.md

 ## -g // --get-chipset

 The option `-g` of Wash, automatically runs Reaver to receive the chipset data.
-**If** the AP does not respond to them quickly, this option will be **slow to display the data**, because Reaver will stay running until getting the data or until you reach your timeout limit (30 seconds).
+**If** the AP does not respond to them quickly, this option will be **slow to display the data**, because Reaver will stay running until it receives the data or until you reach your timeout limit (30 seconds).

 - - -